 Ritualization, Planning, Flow state focus

-Liam Martin, Co-founder and CMO at Time doctor has 3 daily habits for success:
+Liam Martin, Co-founder and CMO at Time doctor has 3 daily habits:

 1. Ritualization: this is what you do on a daily basis.
 You take actions, it can be positive or negative but it helps you to work towards something consistently.